HL7/fhir-shorthand/input/pagecontent/reference.md

 **Example:**

-* Given an element named `performer` with an inherited choice type of Reference(Organization \| Practitioner), restrict the type of Practitioner to PrimaryCareProvider, assuming PrimaryCareProvider is a profile on Practitioner:
+* Given an element named `performer` with an inherited choice type of Reference(Organization or Practitioner), restrict the type of Practitioner to PrimaryCareProvider, assuming PrimaryCareProvider is a profile on Practitioner:

   ```
   * performer[Practitioner] only Reference(PrimaryCareProvider)